-Auckland trains cancelled or delayed after Wellington bomb threat

-The National Train Control is located at Wellington railway station, which was earlier evacuated due to a threat.
+Wellington bomb threat: Woman kicked off Auckland train, forced to make own way home

+"The security staff said it was related to Wellington as it had been evacuated, that's why the Auckland network wasn't running."

+Everyone on board exited the train and were forced to find their own way to get to their destinations, she said.
+Luckily, her partner was able to pick her up, she said.

 Metlink in Wellington said a police emergency forced an evacuation of the capital's central station.
-People are allowed back in a short time ago.
+The National Train Control Centre is located at Wellington Railway Station.

 "However, please expect delays and cancellations across the network as we get services back up and running," Metlink said.